andreschaffer/slis-slos-examples/README.md

 # Motivation
 How reliable is the service you provide to your users?
 What would be a _good enough_ reliability level for your service?
 And what would change in how you work with software development if reliability was a feature?
-There is a lot of material out there about SLIs and SLOs, but to me these three simple questions reveal the essence of it.
+There is a lot of material out there about SLIs and SLOs, but to us these three simple questions reveal the essence of it.

-In this project I will share a practical example of working with these concepts.
-I will try and keep it short and to the point, and recommend reading [Google's SRE book](https://sre.google/sre-book/service-level-objectives) if one wants to learn the subject more in depth.
+In this project we will share a practical example of working with these concepts.
+We will try and keep it short and to the point, and recommend reading [Google's SRE book](https://sre.google/sre-book/service-level-objectives) if one wants to learn the subject more in depth.

 # Terminology
 SLIs stand for Service Level Indicators.
 They are simply the indicators or _measurements_ of your service that speak for its reliability.
 They will help you with the first question “How reliable is the service you provide to your users?”.